 We’re here to help

 Living with mitochondrial disease can be an isolating and frightening ordeal.
-If you or someone close to you has been diagnosed, you might be feeling anxious, confused or overwhelmed.
+If you or someone close to you has received a mitochondrial disease diagnosis, you might be feeling anxious, confused or overwhelmed.
 Perhaps you have lots of questions, anxieties about what the future holds, or need help managing all the difficult changes in your life.

 The good news is you don’t have to face these challenges alone.
 Talking to someone who understands your situation can bring a sense of relief and clarity, and help you to plan a way forward.